-Atlantic Kayak Tours is the largest and most experienced kayak outfitter in the Hudson Valley.
-Annsville Creek Paddlesport Center and Norrie Point Paddlesport Center are located in New York on the Hudson River.
+Atlantic Kayak Tours is the most experienced kayak outfitter on the Hudson River with 30 years of running kayak programs.
+Norrie Point Paddlesport Center is located in the upper Hudson River Valley of New York.

 Norrie Point Paddlesport Center is located in Norrie State Park in Staatsburg, 4 miles north of Hyde Park and south of Rhinebeck.
 Kayak tours, kayak instruction and retail kayak equipment are available.